alexch/codelikethis/public/lessons/server_side_javascript/parameters.md

 `http://github.com/BurlingtonCodeAcademy/til/blob/master/README.md`

-path parameters are part of REST, which basically says "your URL is part of your UI; treat it like the address of a resource, not as a call to a function"
+path parameters are great for making *legible URLs*

+your URL is part of your user interface; treat it like the address of a resource, not as a call to a function

+(this concept is sometimes called "REST")

 # Query Parameters